corsairmarks/nonbinary_leaders/mod/README.md

 The effects are more noticeable for species portraits that have sexual dimorphism, but that is not a requirement.

+New for 3.1: now features several events allowing you to choose the gender identity and gender presentation of your initial ruler.
+It is highly recommended to customize your leader during game setup and assign them the gender they should present, and then selecting the same gender presentation after the game starts (it will be marked).
+Otherwise, changing gender presentation overwrites the customized ruler appearance.

 # Changes

 Stellaris supports 3 gender states in code (`male`, `female`, `indeterminable`), which correspond to the pronouns he, she, and they.
 Whether a species uses binary male/female genders or the indeterminable gender is determined by its species class (e.g. molluscoid or fungoid).
 This mod adds a chance for binary-gendered species classes to have leaders adopt a new gender identity when they are spawned by the game (20% chance to change from their assigned gender identity - 10% for each of the other two genders).